1. Show pending tasks and the active-compaction table.

 sys.exit(0 if success else 1)

-Safety Check: Script verifies nodetool status returns UN before execution.
-Captures baseline throughput/concurrency for guaranteed rollback.
-Caps concurrency at 8 to prevent CPU/IO thrashing on standard NVMe arrays.
+Safety Check: The script verifies nodetool status returns UN before execution, captures baseline throughput/concurrency for guaranteed rollback, and caps concurrency at 8 to prevent CPU/IO thrashing on standard NVMe arrays.
+The 15% per-cycle drain gate auto-reverts if the extra I/O is not actually reducing the queue.
+For the reasoning behind the throughput ceiling itself, see how to tune compaction_throughput_mb_per_sec safely.
 Expected Output:

 Rollback Path: Automatic on validation failure or nodetool error.
 Manual rollback: nodetool setcompactionthroughput <original_value> and nodetool setconcurrentcompactors <original_value>.

-# 1. Throttle repair streaming bandwidth (default is often unlimited)
+# Throttle repair streaming bandwidth (value in megabits/s) before repairing.

 nodetool setstreamthroughput 100

-Safety Check: Verify current streaming throughput via nodetool getstreamthroughput.
-Do not set below 50 MB/s if cluster is under heavy write load.
-Expected Output: Stream throughput set to 100 MB/s Rollback Path: nodetool setstreamthroughput <original_value>
+Safety Check: Record the current value via nodetool getstreamthroughput first.
+Do not set below 50 MB/s if the deployment is under heavy write load.
+Expected Output: The command succeeds silently; confirm with nodetool getstreamthroughput.
+Rollback Path: nodetool setstreamthroughput 0 (unlimited, the default).

 nodetool repair --full --in-local-dc -seq --trace --ignore-unreplicated-keyspaces

-Safety Check: Ensure no other nodetool repair is running (nodetool compactionstats should show 0 Repair tasks).
-Run during off-peak windows if possible.
-Expected Output: Repair progress logs streaming to stdout/JMX.
-Completion returns 0 exit code.
+Safety Check: Ensure no other nodetool repair is running (nodetool compactionstats should show 0 Validation tasks).
+Run during an off-peak window where possible.
+Expected Output: Repair progress logs stream to stdout/JMX; completion returns exit code 0.
 Rollback Path: Pressing Ctrl+C only detaches the nodetool client — it does not cleanly stop the server-side repair, and a full repair does not resume from a checkpoint.
-To actually stop in-flight validation/streaming, use nodetool stop VALIDATION (and nodetool stop COMPACTION if merges are saturating I/O) on the affected node, then revert the streaming throttle if needed.
-Plan to re-run the full repair from the start.
+To actually stop in-flight work, run nodetool stop VALIDATION (and nodetool stop COMPACTION if merges are saturating I/O) on the affected node, then revert the streaming throttle if needed and plan to re-run the full repair from the start.
+Aligning compaction_throughput with disk IOPS capacity and token distribution is covered in the parent Advanced Compaction Strategy Tuning & Monitoring guide.

-Once backlog drains, validate system stability and revert temporary scaling to baseline to prevent resource exhaustion during normal operations.
+Once the queue drains, confirm stability and revert temporary scaling to baseline so the elevated settings do not exhaust resources during normal operation.

 nodetool compactionstats --human-readable